EvictionLab/eviction-lab-website/content/eviction-tracking/new-york-ny.md

 {{% report_intro id="36061" data="/uploads/table.csv" %}}

-New York state has taken a number of steps to prevent a surge in eviction cases.
-While the state-wide moratorium on eviction filings lifted on June 20th, additional protections—including the [Tenant Safe Harbor Act](https://www.nysenate.gov/legislation/bills/2019/s8192/amendment/b) and the    [automatic suspension of newly-filed eviction cases](http://nycourts.gov/whatsnew/pdf/ao160a20.pdf)—have helped to keep filings below historical average.
-The execution of writs of eviction on cases filed prior to the pandemic has also been [suspended until at least January, 2021](https://www.governor.ny.gov/news/governor-cuomo-announces-moratorium-covid-related-residential-evictions-will-be-extended-until).
+New York has taken a number of steps to prevent a surge in eviction cases.
+A state-wide moratorium prevented landlords from filing eviction cases from late-March until June 20, 2020.
+Additional protections—including the [Tenant Safe Harbor Act](https://www.nysenate.gov/legislation/bills/2019/s8192/amendment/b) and the [automatic suspension of newly-filed eviction cases](http://nycourts.gov/whatsnew/pdf/ao160a20.pdf)—have helped to keep filings below historical averages.
+A state-wide moratorium was again implemented in late-December, but provisions of that moratorium began to expire in February 2021, and currently the law only blocks the enforcement of some evictions.

 More detail on eviction protections in New York can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/ny/) and from the [Furman Center](https://furmancenter.org/thestoop/entry/data-update-eviction-filings-in-nyc-since-covid-19).